pdobacz/PyTest.jl/README.md

 ## Example fixture use

-When in need of a particular test resources: `needed_resource` and `needed_resource2` (which may depend on each other), you can setup fresh instances of the resources (i.e. test fixtures) as follows:
+When in need of particular test resources: `needed_resource` and `needed_resource2` (which may depend on each other), you can setup fresh instances of the resources (i.e. test fixtures) as follows:

 ```julia
 using PyTest